Visualize a multispectral satellite image

 The electromagnetic spectrum

 The electromagnetic (EM) spectrum is made up of a range of wavelengths.
 Human beings can see in the visible light range because our eyes have receptors that are sensitive to red, green, and blue.
-Electro-optical sensors, such as satellite, aerial, and drone sensors, can capture the visible light range, as well as ranges that the human eye can't see, such as near infrared and shortwave infrared.
+Electro-optical sensors, such as satellite, aerial, and drone sensors, can capture the visible light range, as well as ranges that the human eye can't see, for instance near infrared and shortwave infrared.

 The EM spectrum